 Keep Your Shower Drain Clog Free

-There are a vast variety of options when it comes to clearing your clogged shower drains.
-Chemical cleaners, organic cleaners, plumbing snakes, plungers and more.
+There are various options for clearing your clogged shower drains: chemical cleaners, organic cleaners, plumbing snakes, plungers, and more.
 But being preventative will save you a lot of trouble and ultimately save you tons of big bucks.
 Being preventative means trying to prevent the clogs from even happening.
 Be sure to take notice of everything that you rinse down your drain.
-After doing lots of research, we highly recommend keeping a contact number for a local emergency plumber to hand such as onetorontoplumbing.com as you never know when you are going to need them!!
+After doing lots of research, we highly recommend keeping a contact number for a local emergency plumber to hand such as onetorontoplumbing.com as you never know when you will need them!!

 What’s that smell?